OPENING TO YOUR CREATIVITY: ART AS A CONTEMPLATIVE PRACTICE

 WORKSHOPS IN ART AS A CONTEMPLATIVE PRACTICE

-Nicole Salimbene leads participants in a series of writing and art exercises introducing visual journaling as a tool for reflection, inquiry, and meditation.
+Nicole Salimbene leads participants in a series of writing and art exercises as tools for reflection, inquiry, and meditation.
 No prior art skills needed.
-This is not an art class to learn traditional representational art skills, but an invitation to inspire curiosity and to experience the transformational power of art-making.
-Through creative experimentation that is focused not on producing an art object, but on an unfolding practice, this workshop provides space for a deeper awareness of the internal and external matters guiding your life and work to emerge.
+These workshops inspire curiosity and invite participants to experience the transformational power of art-making.
+Through creative experimentation, these workshops provide space for a deeper awareness of the internal and external matters guiding your life and work.

-Nicole Salimbene has created a method for using the artistic process to develop mindfulness and to enrich vocational wellness, and has brought this approach to various academic institutions, community settings and professional associations.
-She has led workshops in affiliation with American University, Clark University, Lama Foundation, The Center for Contemplative Mind in Society, Wesley Theological Seminary, Ghost Ranch and World Wildlife Fund.
+Nicole Salimbene has created a method for using the artistic process to develop mindfulness and to enrich vocational wellness.
+She has brought this approach to various academic institutions, community settings and professional associations, including American University, Clark University, Lama Foundation, The Center for Contemplative Mind in Society, Wesley Theological Seminary, Ghost Ranch and World Wildlife Fund.

 2016 CFI Faculty Workshop: Opening to Your Creativity, James Madison University, Harrisonburg, VA Opening to Your Creativity, Rhizome DC, Washington, D.C.